isomerpages/enterprisesg-sac-old/courses/_posts/2020/2020-02-25-Internal-Audit-Course-21--22-May-2020.md

 COMMENT: This portion has been commented out as the course has been closed for registration.
 We are now open for registration.
 Click on this link for the online [registration form](https://fhttps://form.gov.sg/5e532cc166472d0011cf52ec){:target="_blank"}.
 -->

-For payment by GIRO or interbank transfer, please see details to send payment to:-